-Do you want to know how to make healthy eating easier?
+Do you want to know how to make healthy eating easy?
 Are you confused by the array of gadgets available?

-So here are my top 4 appliances to help you to make easy, awesome meals for you and your family.
+So here are my top 4 kitchen appliances to help make healthy eating easy:

 1 Vitamix blender

 My number one item to save in a house fire!
 This is an awesome piece of kit, capable of far more than just making smoothies.
 Thanks to its friction and power (beware: and the accompanying noise), it makes the smoothest dips and smoothies you could wish for, breaking down fibrous vegetables such as kale with ease.
 Its intense motor speed means that it takes seconds to minutes to create most servings.
 You’ll never hand-grate carrots or nutmeg again!

 It does come with a costly price tag of around £450.
 But if, like me, you use it daily and for all its functions, it is worth every penny.
 It’s an investment, you can save a packet on buying shop-bought nut butters, humous & pates.
 Best of all, to clean it you just add washing-up liquid, water and blend!

 • Smoothies (in 30 seconds to 1 minute, makes light work of any veg)

 • Raw soups (in 6-7 minutes, heated by friction, but is still uncooked so retains maximum nutrients)